D-Tox poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This shows the protagonist's commitment to Jake makes the choice to enter the isolated rehab facility, crossing into a new world.
 He arrives at the remote clinic during a massive snowstorm, cutting them off from the outside world - a clear threshold moment., moving from reaction to action.

 At 48 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat The first murder occurs at the facility - one of the patients is killed.
+Significantly, this crucial beat The first murder occurs at the facility - one of the patients is killed.
 Jake realizes the serial killer has followed him here, turning his sanctuary into a hunting ground.
 False defeat: the one place he thought was safe becomes the most dangerous., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Doc Mitchell is killed or revealed as compromised, removing Jake's authority figure and protector.
 The facility's generator fails or is sabotaged.
 The whiff of death is literal - Jake is at his lowest point, wounded and seemingly defeated., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.